 Nobility is not required, though nobles are certainly welcomed.
 Knowledge of your ancestry is not required, but we will help you research yours.
-Knighthood is not required, though we have special programs for knights, dames, and those who which to become one.
-A coat-of-arms is not required, but we can help you design and register one (or in armigerous nations, assist you in obtaining government recognition).
-Expertise is not required, we will help you to gain it.
+Knighthood is not required, though we have special programs for knights, dames, and those who wish to become one.
+A coat-of-arms is not required, but we can help you design and register one (or in armigerous nations, assist you in obtaining government registration).
+Expertise is not required; we will help you to gain it.

-Yes, we do ask questions like this on our membership petition.
-It is an effort to get to know you better — it is not used as a means of "filtering" potential members.
-It is a very rare thing indeed for anyone to be denied membership.
+Yes, we do ask questions about such skills and interests, both directly and through surveys.
+It is an effort to get to know you better and to match you with other members working in the same field — it is not used as a means of “filtering” potential members.
+Membership is open to all.

 What is the cost of membership?

-But consider too what you receive: our scholarly journal, the support of your fellow members in your own researches, assistance with registrations of arms, introductions to orders of chivalry, referrals to libraries and other resources, discounts on products and services, and of course the satisfaction of being a member of a prestigious society that is contributing to this field of scholarship.
+But consider too what you receive: our scholarly journal, access to our Library, the support of your fellow members in your own researches, assistance with registrations of arms, introductions to orders of chivalry, referrals to libraries and other resources, discounts on products and services, and of course the satisfaction of being a member of a prestigious society that is contributing to this field of scholarship.